rafed/rafed.github.io/content/courses/distributed-systems/lab/microservice-ride-share.md

 ### Self Learning

-First, you will need to do learn about containerization and orchestration **with docker**.
+First, you will need to learn about containerization and orchestration **with docker**.
 You can watch the following tutorials-
 - [Docker in 100 seconds](https://www.youtube.com/watch?v=Gjnup-PuquQ)
 - [Docker in 7 easy steps](https://www.youtube.com/watch?v=gAkwW2tuIqE)
 - [Docker-compose tutorial](https://www.youtube.com/watch?v=MVIcrmeV_6c)